 8. Customer retention

 One aspect of marketing is gaining new customers and expanding your area of influence as a business.
 However, your existing customers should never be taken for granted and keeping them happy is the core of your success.
-Next year especially, customer retention is set to be a top priority for companies looking to keep clients engaged and drive growth.
+In the future, customer retention is set to be a top priority for companies looking to keep clients engaged and drive growth.
 Initiatives like using subscription services, personalisation, and improving overall customer experience and convenience will play a key role in retaining current customers long-term.

 9. Social Media Marketing

 Social media has grown into an undeniably integral part of people’s daily routines (to the point of addiction for some).
-Social media is continuously evolving and requires brands and businesses to be in top form 24/7.
+It is continuously evolving and requires brands and businesses to be in top form 24/7.

 Ads and targeting are evolving quickly through the use of AI to ensure the right audience sees your brand and also offers improved insights features.
 Paid ads have now become a must if you want to get visibility.
 The commerce side, such as Facebook Marketplace, is becoming the place to sell and buy items within local communities.
 Short and engaging stories should continue to become more popular and ephemeral content, which is only available for a short time and then disappears, is also a growing trend.